FOREX-Dollar under duress as markets temper Fed taper view

 sparked by dovish comments from the European Central Bank.

-Against the yen, the dollar lost a bit of ground though it
+Against the yen, the dollar only lost a bit of ground and

 The euro's rally against the yen has also cooled off.
 It